jmetz2321-cmd/jmetz2321-cmd/README.md

 # Hi, I'm Jon 👋

 ## What I Build
-I build AI agents and documentation to simplify and automate product manager workflows to help teams of all sizes deliver faster..
+I build AI agents and documentation to simplify and automate product manager workflows to help teams of all sizes deliver faster.

 ## What I'm Working On
 - 🔨 **[Current project]** — [coming soon]